van007/Prompt2Powerpoint/README.md

 1. **Choose Your Setup**:
    - Select provider (Local LLM or OpenRouter)
-   - Choose image preference (None, Placeholders, or Real Images)
+   - Choose image preference (None or Placeholders)
    - Pick a theme from 6 options (including Custom for full control)

 2. **Provide Context**: